Les Grandes Misères de la guerre: Description

 Les Grandes Misères depict the destruction unleashed on civilians during the Thirty Years' War; no specific campaign is depicted, but the set inevitably recalls the actions of the army that Cardinal Richelieu sent in 1633 to occupy Callot's native Lorraine before annexing it to France.
 Callot was living in the capital, Nancy, at the time, though the prints were published, like most of his work, in Paris, with the necessary royal licence.
 The plates still exist, in a museum in Nancy, as do seven drawings of whole compositions, and many tiny studies for figures, with a large group in the Hermitage Museum.

 The series begins with a florid title page, followed by an enrollment parade and a battle scene.
 Plates 4–8 show bands of the victorious soldiers successively attacking a farm, convent, and coach, and burning a village.
 In plates 9–14 they are rounded up and subjected to various methods of public torture and execution.
 Plate 15 shows crippled soldiers in a grand neo-classical hospital, Plate 16 unemployed soldiers dying in the street, and Plate 17 the peasants taking revenge on a group they have captured, killing them with flails.
 Plate 18 shows an enthroned king distributing rewards to the victorious generals.

 Each print has a six-line verse caption below the image, written by the famous print-collector Michel de Marolles.
 All show wide panoramic views, with many tiny figures, as is typical of Callot's work.
 The technique of using multiple bitings of acid on the plate, with different areas "stopped-out", was perfected by Callot.
 This method allows gradations in the strength of the line, with distant parts of the scene usually lighter.

+The general structure of the work and the details of the individual images can be interpreted as propagating the just, law-enforcing and crime-fighting regime of the Catholic French monarchy.